stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 more on my nerves, and I looked behind me furtively as I picked my way back over the tottering Water Street bridge.
 The Fish Street bridge, according to the sketch, was in ruins.

-  North of the river there were traces of squalid life&mdash;active fish-packing houses in Water Street, smoking chimneys and patched roofs here and there, occasional sounds from indeterminate sources, and infrequent shambling forms in the dismal streets and unpaved lanes&mdash;but I seemed to find this even more oppressive than the southerly desertion.
+  North of the river there were traces of squalid life--active fish-packing houses in Water Street, smoking chimneys and patched roofs here and there, occasional sounds from indeterminate sources, and infrequent shambling forms in the dismal streets and unpaved lanes--but I seemed to find this even more oppressive than the southerly desertion.
 For one thing, the people were more hideous and abnormal than those near the centre of the town;
 so that I was several times evilly reminded of something utterly fantastic which I could not quite place.
-Undoubtedly the alien strain in the Innsmouth folk was stronger here than farther inland&mdash;unless, indeed, the &ldquo;Innsmouth look&rdquo; were a disease rather than a blood strain, in which case this district might be held to harbour the more advanced cases.
+Undoubtedly the alien strain in the Innsmouth folk was stronger here than farther inland--unless, indeed, the  "Innsmouth look " were a disease rather than a blood strain, in which case this district might be held to harbour the more advanced cases.

   One detail that annoyed me was the   distribution   of the few faint sounds